Baka Prase

-Bogdan Ilić (Богдан Илић; born 16 September 1996), better known as Baka Prase (Бака Прасе), is a Serbian internet personality, YouTuber, entertainer and musician.
+Bogdan Ilić (Богдан Илић; born September 16, 1996), better known as Baka Prase (Бака Прасе), is a Serbian internet personality, streamer, entertainer and musician.
 He is a former professional League of Legends player, winning numerous local and regional championships.

 He was also the founder of the Serbian brand known as ŠAIM SE which is currently closed.
 Ilić's YouTube channel name comes from the preschool cartoon Peppa Pig.

 Early life

 Ilić was born on September 16, 1996, in Vranje, Serbia, FR Yugoslavia.
 His father Nenad Ilić is a priest, director, writer, and the Elder of the St. Nicholas Temple in Amsterdam.
 His mother Anastasija-Vesna Ilić is an actress and a writer.
 Prase is the third child, he has an older brother Pavle, older sister Jelisaveta and a younger sister Natalija.

 As a child, his father took him to church every Sunday morning until Prase became older and stopped wanting to go, which his father accepted.
 Prase completed elementary and secondary music school, but was rejected by the Musical Academy he was applying for.
 He worked as a storage worker before turning to YouTube.